sgillen/drake/tools/workspace/numpy/packaging/README.md

 ## Building

-To generate a `*.whl` file in `./build/`, that can then be redistributed / used in Bazel.
+The following sections show platform-specific instructions to generate a `*.whl` file in `./build/`, that can then be used via Bazel.

 ### Ubuntu